jbannick/hellokata-java/src/modules/images/hellomodimages/README.md

 1. Create a destination location directory on the destination computer
 2. Copy the appmod-image directory tree to the destination location on the destination computer
-4. Copy run.sh to the destination location
+4. Copy run_linux.sh, or run_macos.sh, or run_win64.bat, as appropriate, to the destination location
 5. On the destination computer, open up a command line terminal
 6. CD to the destination location
-7. At the command line, execute: run.sh
+7. At the command line, execute: run_linux.sh, or run_macos.sh, or run_win64.bat

 The app should display: Hello Modules Custom Images!